alamahant/DirectoryServer/README.md

 5.A SAMBA SERVER will be installed and configured to share two directories.One open to guests and read-only and another "private" to be accessible only by a specific group.

 6.Finally NTPd time synchronization daemon will be installed.

+DIRECTORY CLIENT INSTALLATION SCRIPT

+Here is a script that will turn a Gentoo machine into the Directory Servers Client.
+It will first prompt you to enter the IP of the Server.
+It DOES need ROOT SSH ACCESS TO THE SERVER WITH PASSWORD.
+It will then:

+Create ssh keys

+Copy them to the Server

+Probe the Server for the domain-name

+Prompt the user to enter a <name> to use with the Server domain.

+After thus configuring FQDN ...........

+Copy the /etc/krb5.conf and /etc/openldap/ldap.conf FROM the Server TO the Client.

+It will install openldap mit-krb5 sssd and pam_krb5 and nfs-utils with the appropriate USE flags

+It will configure the right sssd.conf, nsswitch.conf and system-auth files to enable Network Authentication.

+Finally it will create principals for host and nfs in Kerberos database and

+Modify sshd_config to set "GSSAPIAuthentication yes" so as to enable ssh-ing locally as a remote user from the Server's Openldap DB.